 Dr. Reich stressed that in the past, endometriosis surgery was more aggressive towards the rectum, potentially causing complications such as perforations of the rectum.
 Today, “we must be better trained and become pelvic surgeons,” Dr. Reich said.

-Dr. Koninckx explained that the definition of endometriosis is 100 years old and was not valid anymore.
+Dr. Koninckx explained that the definition of endometriosis is 100 years old and is not valid anymore.
 He added that endometriosis can cause changes in the peritoneal fluid or the fluid that covers the organs in the abdominal cavity driven by oxidative stress and infections.
 To prevent endometriosis, Dr. Koninckx said that pollution and oxidative stress must be reduced and that the peritoneal microbiome must be controlled with food and exercise.
 In closure, Dr. Koninckx said that endometriosis surgery in the future must be “much less aggressive than what we are used to.”

 The session was followed by a live Q&A moderated by Dr. Harry Reich, Dr. Dan Martin, EndoFound Scientific and Medical Director, and Dr. Victor Gomel, Professor Emeritus in the Department of Obstetrics and Gynecology, University of British Columbia.